7RU7H/Archive/Security-Enterprises/Cyber-Threat-Intelligence/Cyber-Threat-Intelligence-Defined.md

 -   [SSL Blacklist](https://sslbl.abuse.ch/):  A resource for collecting and providing a blocklist for malicious SSL certificates and JA3/JA3s fingerprints.
 -   [URL Haus](https://urlhaus.abuse.ch/):  A resource for sharing malware distribution sites.
 -   [Threat Fox](https://threatfox.abuse.ch/):  A resource for sharing indicators of compromise (IOCs).

+[Security Onion](https://github.com/Security-Onion-Solutions/securityonion) *"Security Onion is a free and open platform for threat hunting, enterprise security monitoring, and log management.
+It includes our own interfaces for alerting, dashboards, hunting, PCAP, and case management.
+It also includes other tools such as Playbook, osquery, CyberChef, Elasticsearch, Logstash, Kibana, Suricata, and Zeek."*

 ## References